Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 It would be tempting to just implement the stateless dependent classes first.
 So that they may be used to support the classes' test.
-Even when creating a stateful class, it is important to step back and think.
+Even when creating a stateful class, it is important to step back and think:

-Does the API that has been created make sense?
+- Does the API that has been created make sense?
-Is it unnecessarily complicated even though the API's surface area is small?
+- Is it unnecessarily complicated even though the API's surface area is small?
-Can things be made simpler so that testing is easier?
+- Can things be made simpler so that testing is easier?

 These are some questions that should be asked about the initial design as tests are being written.
 Testing the class should be easy, so stubbing out behaviour should be simple.